Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Analysis of the SUCCESS-A study data

-Figure \ref{fig:dataexample}C presents the estimated probabilities $\hat{P}(T_1 > T_2 \mid \bs Z = \bs z)$, as derived by Eq.\@ \eqref{eq:predictions} for all patients in the data set ($n = 3,652$).
-Based on these probabilities, patients were classified as follows: Patients with a lower bound of the 95\% confidence interval of $\hat{P}(T_1 > T_2 \mid \bs Z = \bs z)$ larger than 0.5 were classified as benefiting from the intervention, whereas patients with an upper bound of the 95\% confidence interval of $\hat{P}(T_1 > T_2 \mid \bs Z = \bs z)$ (as obtained using the empirical standard deviation of the bootstrapped estimates) smaller than 0.5 were classified as benefiting from the control treatment.
-Overall, 659 (18.04\%) patients were estimated to benefit from the control group (orange lines in Figure \ref{fig:dataexample}C), whereas 617 (16.89\%) were estimated to benefit from the intervention (blue lines in Figure \ref{fig:dataexample}C), illustrating the heterogeneity of treatment effects across the study population.
-Notably, patients estimated to benefit from the intervention showed a markedly higher prevalence of advanced disease characteristics, including higher tumor stage (pT2–pT4, 75.8\%) and poor differentiation (G3, 88.5\%, see Table \ref{tab:supplement_SUCCESS_A_benefit_harm}), compared to patients estimated to benefit from the control treatment.
-Hormone receptor statuses differed substantially between groups: Estrogen and progesterone receptor positivity were common among patients estimated to benefit from the control treatment (ER+: 95.4\%, PR+: 93.6\%) but markedly less frequent among those estimated to benefit from the intervention (ER+: 23.3\%, PR+: 11.7\%, see Table \ref{tab:supplement_SUCCESS_A_benefit_harm}).
-Subgroup analyses revealed pronounced differences across molecular tumor subtypes, with the intervention-benefit group being dominated by triple-negative tumors (54.1\%, see Table \ref{tab:supplement_SUCCESS_A_benefit_harm}), whereas luminal A–like tumors were predominantly observed in the control-benefit group (58.4\%, see Table \ref{tab:supplement_SUCCESS_A_benefit_harm}).
+Figure \ref{fig:dataexample}C presents the estimated tie-corrected truncated Mann-Whitney effects, as obtained from Eq.\@ \eqref{eq:predictions} for all patients in the data set ($n =$ 3,652).
+Based on these estimated probabilities and their 95\% confidence intervals, patients were classified as follows: Patients with a lower bound of the 95\% confidence interval larger than 0.5 were classified as benefiting from the intervention, whereas patients with an upper bound of the 95\% confidence interval smaller than 0.5 were classified as benefiting from the control treatment.
+Overall, 1,112 (30.4\%) patients were estimated to benefit from being in the control group (orange lines in Figure \ref{fig:dataexample}C), whereas 1,311 (35.9\%) were estimated to benefit from the intervention (turquoise lines in Figure~\ref{fig:dataexample}C), illustrating the heterogeneity of treatment effects across the patients.
+Notably, patients estimated to benefit from the intervention showed a markedly higher prevalence of advanced disease characteristics, including higher tumor stage (pT2–pT4, 76.1\%) and poor differentiation (G3, 73.7\%, see Table \ref{tab:supplement_SUCCESS_A_benefit_harm}).
+Hormone receptor statuses differed substantially between groups: Estrogen and progesterone receptor positivity were common among patients estimated to benefit from the control treatment (ER+: 87.7\%, PR+: 82.6\%) but less frequent among those estimated to benefit from the intervention (ER+: 44.9\%, PR+: 33.5\%, see Table~\ref{tab:supplement_SUCCESS_A_benefit_harm}).